 - What do you typically do during a meeting focusing on refinement?

 - Facilitating a meeting on Product Backlog refinement

 The goal of Product Backlog refinement is to work with the Scrum Team and stakeholders (when relevant), to get Product Backlog items in a ‘ready state’.
 What does this mean?
-This basically means that the development team has the idea that an item is:
+This basically means that the Developers have the idea that an item is:

 - Clear enough, so they understand what stakeholders are asking for and why they are asking for it.